The Best Day Trips from Rome You Will Love

 Pompeii

-Today you can visit these cities, with their ancient victims frozen in time.
+Today you can visit these cities, their ancient victims frozen in time.

-Why not go a little further and visit Sorrento at the same time?
+You might even go a little further and visit Sorrento at the same time.

-When to go: Year-round, 7 days a week.
+Opening hours: Open daily.
 Closed 1 January, 1 May, 25 December.
-Open from 9 AM - 5 PM November - March, and from 9 AM - 7 PM April - October.
+Open 9 AM - 5 PM November - March, 9 AM - 7 PM April - October.

 Ostia Antica